-Measuring the Success of a Public Web API17 Feb 2012
+Measuring the Success of a Public Web API

 I'm a member of a Google group called API Craft.
 There are some really smart API folks talking about everything from API deployment to API business strategies there.